List of Medal of Honor recipients: USS Liberty incident

-The USS Liberty incident was an attack, reportedly due to misidentification, on a neutral United States Navy technical research ship, USS Liberty, by Israeli jet fighter planes and motor torpedo boats on June 8, 1967, during the Six-Day War.
+The USS Liberty incident was an attack on a neutral U.S. Navy spy ship, the USS Liberty, by Israeli jet fighter planes and motor torpedo boats on June 8, 1967, during the Six-Day War.
 The combined air and sea attack killed 34 and wounded more than 170 crew members, and damaged the ship severely.

 Post-Vietnam

 Since the end of the Vietnam War, also known as the Vietnam Conflict and Second Indochina War, the United States was involved in a number of smaller conflicts during the end of the Cold War, including in Grenada, Panama, and elsewhere.
 In the Post-Cold War, the United States was involved in conflicts in the Middle East, Africa, the Caribbean, and in the Balkans.
 No Medals of Honor have been awarded for any of the aforementioned conflicts so far either proactively or retroactively.

 Somalia

 On October 3, 1993, during the Battle of Mogadishu, members of the U.S. Army Rangers and SOCOM's Delta Force executed a mission to capture members of Gen. Mohamed Farrah Aidid's forces.
 In the ensuing battle, two UH-60 Blackhawk helicopters were shot down.
 As the second Blackhawk, containing Chief Warrant Officer Michael Durant, was hit and crashed, Master Sergeant Gary I. Gordon and Sergeant First Class Randall D. Shughart were in a nearby Blackhawk monitoring radio traffic.
 Gordon and Shughart were part of a sniper team for Delta Force that was assigned to watch over the operation, engaging targets from their position in the Blackhawk.
 As they monitored the downing of the second Blackhawk, it became evident that ground forces would not be available to secure the crash site and protect the critically injured crew of four, all of whom survived the crash.
 Gordon, the sniper team leader, requested that they be inserted at the 2nd crash site.
 His request was denied twice before finally being approved on the third request.
 The snipers were armed only with their sniper rifles and pistols.

 Upon reaching the downed Blackhawk, which was under intense enemy fire, Gordon and Shughart pulled the crew from the wreckage and proceeded to set up a defensive perimeter.
 The snipers, assisted by the severely injured Durant, began to engage the attacking Somalis from the opposite side of the wreckage using assault rifles stored on the Blackhawk.
 Shughart and Gordon were eventually mortally wounded after nearly exhausting all available ammunition; Durant, the only survivor, was taken hostage.
 According to Durant's account, 25 Somalis were killed and many more were wounded.

 On Monday, May 23, 1994, President Clinton presented the Medal of Honor to the widows of Gordon and Shughart.
 They are the only snipers to have received the Medal of Honor.
 The film Black Hawk Down, based on the book of the same name, includes a narrative of the events.